The holiday shopping season has a certain rhythm for experienced retailers.

 The holiday season presents a tremendous opportunity for retailers, given the big volume of sales that come with it.
 But the stakes are high.
 Customer expectations increase in parallel with the volume of orders.
 Shoppers generally have a big emotional investment in not only finding just the gift for their loved ones, but also in getting it to them in time to place under the Christmas tree.

 A Samsung Galaxy S20 FE 5G wrapped under the tree on Christmas morning is pure magic.
 A Samsung Galaxy S20 FE 5G handed to that special someone on Dec.
 30, is, well, you know, really nice of you.

 Dealing with chargebacks is not insignificant, primarily because not every chargeback is legitimate.
-In fact, when it comes to claims filed because an item was not received, Signifyd’s data shows that in October, 78% of the chargebacks classified as “item not received” were not legitimate.
+In fact, when it comes to claims filed because an item was not received, Signifyd’s data shows that in October, 78% of the chargebacks classified as “chargeback for item not received” were not legitimate.
 (That compares to 46% in October 2019.)